Python Primer

 Python Classes and Objects

-Methods act as functions that use information about the object, as well as the object itself to return results, or change the current object.
+Methods are like functions and use information about the object, as well as the object itself to return results or modify the object.

 ====================================================